telerik/winforms-docs/spread-processing/formats-and-conversion/pdf/settings.md

 * __SelectedRanges property__: A list of ranges specifying which areas of the active worksheet should be exported.
 Using the __ExportWhat.Selection__ option you may specify that you need to export exactly this __SelectedRanges__ from the current worksheet, __ignoring PrintArea and PageBreaks__ from __WorksheetPageSetup__.

+* __PdfFileSettings__: A property of type Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.Export.PdfExportSettings which is a class related to the [RadPdfProcessing]({% slug winforms/pdfprocessing%}) library.
+Thus, the property allows you to control the encryption, and other PDF format related properties.
+More information on the settings are available in the [export settings article for RadPdfProcessing]({%slug winforms/pdfprocessing/formats-and-conversion/pdf/settings%}).

 The following example shows how to export the Entire Workbook without ignoring the __PrintArea__ property in all worksheets: